C2C CTF Writeups

 # But `process_put` calls `send_response` AFTER `write`.

-# `send_response` is what i overwrote.
+# `send_response` is what we overwrote.

 # So `process_put` -> `write` (ok) -> `close` (mem fd) -> `send_response` (SHELLCODE)